hackclub/hackclub/workshops/minecraft_modding/README.md

 First, make sure you have IntelliJ IDEA installed.
 If you don't, [download it here](https://www.jetbrains.com/idea/download/) first (the community edition is fine).

 Next, download and unzip the starter project from [hack.af/modworkshopstarter](https://hack.af/modworkshopstarter).
+Once it's downloaded, open IntelliJ.
+Click on `Open or Import`, find the unzipped starter project and open it.

 You should be greeted with something like this: